sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls -la > ls_cwd_content Command writes into the file ls_cwd_content the result of the command ls -al. \n

 tail -n 1 iacta >> iacta Command will duplicate the last line of the file iacta. \n

+find . -type f -name "*.js" -delete Command will delete all the regular files with a .js extension.